Hope & Healing Leadership

 Together we can make a change.

-Teresa M. Stafford is the Chief Executive Officer at Hope and Healing Survivor Resources Center, the home of the Battered Women’s Shelter and Rape Crisis Center of Summit and Medina Counties.
+Teresa M. Stafford-Wright is the Chief Executive Officer at Hope & Healing Survivor Resource Center.
 Teresa’s experience includes more than a decade of leadership at a Northeast Ohio rape crisis center and establishing a witness victim unit for one of the largest county Prosecutor Office’s in Ohio.
 She has over 25 years of experience in strategic leadership, organizational development, coaching, consensus building, operations management, program development, and system advocacy.
 She recently shared her expertise as a contributing author for the book, Sexual Assault Kits and Reforming the Response to Rape.
-Teresa advocates for the systemic change needed to create a trauma-informed and culturally responsive climate for all survivors and staff.
-She is a social justice activist committed to eliminating factors that marginalize survivors to increase their ability to access services.

 Teresa approaches this work through her own lived experiences as a survivor of incest, rape, and teen dating violence.
-Teresa’s passion and dedication to serving survivors and leading systemic change have been recognized across Ohio and nationally.
+Teresa’s passion and dedication to serving survivors has been recognized across Ohio and nationally.
 She is the recipient of the Ohio Attorney General’s Robert Denton Special Achievement Award and Visionary Voice Award from the National Sexual Violence Resources Center.
-Teresa has partnered with the International Association of Chiefs of Police to enhance law enforcement’s response to gender-based crimes and the Law Enforcement Innovation Center at the University of Tennessee to institute a cultural competency certification program for law enforcement.
-She expertly creates safe spaces encouraging individuals to lean into discomfort and seek self-awareness.
+Teresa has partnered with the International Association of Chiefs of Police to enhance law enforcement’s response to interpersonal violence.

-Teresa is a member of Sigma Gamma Rho Sorority, Inc., graduated from Tiffin University with a master’s in Criminal Justice Administration, and is an Intercultural Development Inventory® Administrator.
+Teresa is a member of Sigma Gamma Rho Sorority, Inc., and graduated from Tiffin University earning a bachelor’s in Criminal Justice and a master’s in Criminal Justice Administration.

 Ashley Kline